Medical Support Unit (MSU)

 Home based services provide specialized guidance and support to the individual in their home.
 Staff offer guidance and support for a specified number of hours per week until the intervention is no longer necessary.

-ENCOR Behavior Specialists consult with individuals and their team members in all settings where the individual is being served.
+Behavior Consultants meet with individuals and their team members in all settings where the individual is being served.
 They provide ongoing assistance with assessing the communicative function of problem behavior and aide in the development of individualized positive behavior support strategies.
 Behavior Specialists try to balance what is important to the individual with what is important for the individual to achieve their desired outcomes.